joedolson/my-calendar/src/readme.txt

 * Bug fix: Mini URL used incorrectly.
 * Bug fix: If primary category is already private, no need to check whether a private category is asigned.
 * Bug fix: Dynamically manage color in SVG icons.
+* Bug fix: Delete post meta when dropping database on uninstall.
 * Change: Manage settings in a single database option rather than individual options.
 * Change: Improved design on print view.
 * Change: Support 'current' as an argument in a comma-separated list of users.